 Mixed conditional usually refers to a mixture of the second and third conditionals (the counterfactual patterns).
-Here either the condition or the consequence, but not both, has a past time reference.
 There are two types of mixed conditional sentence.

 Mixed Third/ Second Conditional